 Toggle: English / Spanish

 A Meckel's diverticulum is a pouch on the wall of the lower part of the intestine that is present at birth (congenital).
-The diverticulum may contain tissue that is the same as tissue of the stomach or pancreas.
+The diverticulum may contain tissue similar to that of the stomach or pancreas.

 A Meckel's diverticulum is tissue left over from when the baby's digestive tract was forming before birth.
-A small number of people have a Meckel's diverticulum, but only a few develop symptoms.
+A small number of people have a Meckel's diverticulum.
+However, only a few develop symptoms.